jayharvey/angular-styleguide/a1/README.md

 ### Alleviate Globals for Linter Rules on Tests
 ###### [Style [Y196](#style-y196)]

   - Relax the rules on your test code to allow for common globals such as `describe` and `expect`.
-Relax the rules for expressions, as Mocha uses these.
+Relax the rules for expressions.

     *Why?*: Your tests are code and require the same attention and code quality rules as all of your production code.
 However, global variables used by the testing framework, for example, can be relaxed by including this in your test specs.